DataBiosphere/terra-workspace-manager/azureDatabaseUtils/README.md

 database is only accessible to landing zone managed identities and only on the landing zone virtual network.

-The utility is parameterized only by environment variables to make it easier to run from kubernetes.
+The utility is parameterized only by environment variables to make it easier to run from kubernetes without risk of command injection.

 This utility is designed to house multiple commands.
 Which command is run is determined by the spring profile that is active.
 The commands are:
 * `CreateDatabase` - creates a database with a given name and grant access to a managed identity.
 Used in the [CreateAzureDatabaseStep](../service/src/main/java/bio/terra/workspace/service/resource/controlled/cloud/azure/database/CreateAzureDatabaseStep.java).
 Environment variables:
   * `spring_profiles_active` - must be set to `CreateDatabase`
-  * `DB_NAME` - the name of the database to create
+  * `NEW_DB_NAME` - the name of the database to create
   * `NEW_DB_USER_NAME` - the name of the user to create (good idea to make this the same as the managed identity)
   * `NEW_DB_USER_OID` - the OID of the manged identity